naoshibaikyu/superbuddn/epilogues/mall.md

 Nadine Annoyed: (mumbling to self) I would know what capitalism's greed is...

-Scruffy: Ah, Santa logic, got it.
+Scruffy Happy: Ah, Santa logic, got it.
 Not that he isn't real or anything, I don't know why you keep telling me he isn't real.

 Nadine Shocked: Of course Santa's real!
 What do you mean, Eris?